andreamargheri/FACPL/README.md

 # Formal Access Control Policy Language (FACPL)

 A Java-based library for the specification, analysis and enforcement of Attribute-based Access Control Policies.
-The framework is result of the research work available [here](https://eprints.soton.ac.uk/415111/).
+The framework is result of the research work available in this [Journal article](https://eprints.soton.ac.uk/415111/).

-Additional information on the research outcomes, applications and people can be found [here](http://facpl.sf.net)
+Additional information on the research outcomes, applications and people can be found on [this website](http://facpl.sf.net)

 ## Structure of the repository